fredemmott/OpenXR-Tracing/README.md

 ## Dependencies

-Python: installing from the MS store or `winget` should be fine.
+- **Python**: installing from the MS store or `winget` should be fine.

   Python is used to generate most of the code of this project, based on the OpenXR specification; the API specification is an XML file, and the OpenXR SDK source includes Python classes for processing this XML file.

+- **Visual Studio 2022, C++ compilers, and clang tools**

 ## Building